 If you are a fan of financial podcasts, then you might have heard of Dave Ramsey, a personal finance guru and radio host who is also the brains behind EveryDollar.
-EveryDollar allows you to create and adjust your monthly budget in minutes then track your spending against the budget.
+EveryDollar allows you to create and adjust your monthly budget in minutes and then track your spending against the budget.

 This app has a simple layout that is both practical and beginner-friendly.
-All you need to do is to set up your monthly budget and your income at the top.
+All you need to do is set up your monthly budget and income at the top.
 You need to include all the expenses you expect in that period.

 To make things easier, EveryDollar syncs to your bank accounts to save you from entering transactions manually.
-To use this fantastic feature, you’ll need to upgrade to EveryDollar Plus at the cost of $99/year.
+To use this fantastic feature, you’ll need to upgrade to EveryDollar Plus at the cost of $99.99/year.

-The price may appear unnecessarily high, but you will get your $99 back in no time.
+The price may appear unnecessarily high, but you will get your $99.99 back in no time.
 The fact that you paid for the premium version will compel you to ensure you use the app.
 The drop and drag functionality allow you to view your transactions and drag them to a category of your choice.

 EveryDollar is available on both Android and iOS platforms.

-The ultimate goal of using a budgeting app is to keep track of money successfully – spend less money than you earn.
+The ultimate goal of using a budgeting app is to keep track of money successfully – spend less than you earn.
 Your bank account balance will determine whether or not you can afford a home, live comfortably or be able to retire.

 Whether you are a parent or a student, our picks are flexible enough to fit various financial situations and priorities.
-Think about the features that are most important to you and begin your journey towards financial freedom today.
+Think about the most important features to you and begin your journey towards financial freedom today.